Sharpness of Minima in Deep Matrix Factorization: Introduction

 \subsection{Related Work}

 \textbf{Flat Minima.} \citet{mulayoff} derived a closed-form expression for the maximum eigenvalue of the Hessian at flat minima for deep linear neural networks.
 They also showed that the Hessian at a global minimum is rank-deficient by at least the order of $1 - 1/L$, where $L$ is the depth of the network.
-Moreover, they showed that the sharpness of the flattest minima increases approximately linearly with $L$ if $L \gg 1$. \citet{ethpaper} provided a full characterization of the Hessian spectrum at a point in parameter space for linear and ReLU networks in the \emph{scalar regression} case.
+Moreover, they showed that the sharpness of the flat minima increases approximately linearly with $L$ if $L \gg 1$. \citet{ethpaper} provided a full characterization of the Hessian spectrum at a point in parameter space for linear and ReLU networks in the \emph{scalar regression} case.
 They observed that the eigenvalues scale in proportion to the input variance within one hidden-layer scalar linear networks.
 More recently, \citet{josz2025geometryflatminima} has shown that locally flat minima are globally flat in depth-$2$ matrix factorization problems.

-\textbf{Balanced Minima.} \citet{ghosh2025learning} provided a full characterization of the Hessian spectrum at balanced minima in deep matrix factorization.
-Furthermore, they showed that the maximum eigenvalue of the Hessian at the flattest minima is equal to that of the balanced minima. \citet{ding2024flat} showed that \emph{norm-minimal}, \emph{balanced}, and \emph{flat} solutions coincide in depth-$2$ matrix factorization, where flatness/sharpness measured by the \emph{scaled trace} of the Hessian matrix of loss function. \citet{wang2022large} showed that large step size GD training induces a \emph{balancing effect} between factors in depth-$2$ matrix factorization.
+\textbf{Balanced Minima.} \citet{ghosh2025learning} provided a full characterization of the Hessian spectrum at Frobenius-norm balanced minima in deep matrix factorization problems.
+Furthermore, they showed that the maximum eigenvalue of the Hessian at flat minima is equal to that of the Frobenius-norm balanced minima. \citet{ding2024flat} showed that \emph{norm-minimal}, \emph{Frobenius-norm balanced} and \emph{flat} solutions coincide in depth-$2$ matrix factorization problems, where the sharpness is measured by the \emph{scaled trace} of the Hessian matrix of the loss function.
+We further discuss the results of \citet{ghosh2025learning} and \citet{ding2024flat} in Section \ref{sec:discussion}.
+Finally, \citet{wang2022large} showed that large step size GD training induces a \emph{Frobenius-norm balancing effect} between factors in depth-$2$ matrix factorization problems.